 6.5.3 Solution Evaluation

 This solution applies when the user is allocated exactly one MSISDN for voice service.
 Other forms of Public User Identities cannot be used.

+In addition, this solution can only be deployed when the HPLMN ensures a one-to-one relation between IMSI and Private User Identity for all their IMS users.

+NOTE: This implies that IMS services using on other credentials than those present in the USIM/ISIM (e.g. RCS) may not be deployed when this solution is deployed.

 ***** End of Change # 1 *****